OctopusDeploy/blog/templates/basic-template.md

 Introductory paragraph that tells the reader why they should read on and what to expect.

-If you're talking about a feature, try to include the pain that users felt beforehand, and how our feature solves it.
+If you're talking about a new feature, try to include the pain users feel, and how our feature solves it.
 Try using this formula, or similar: When you wanted to [do something], you used to have to [toil and pain].
 But with our new [feature] you can [do something even better with less toil and pain].

 ## H2 subheading here (please use sentence case for all headings)